 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

 Japan is an expensive country to visit but I really don’t think that you should let the cost of visiting Japan put you off and the thought of how much is a trip to Japan if you really want to visit.
-After Backpacking Japan for 2.5 weeks I’d say that Japan is on par in terms of cost as Western Europe including the UK, and like anywhere in the world you can save money in Japan if you are visiting Japan on a budget.
+After Backpacking Japan for 2.5 weeks I’d say that a Japan trip cost is on par in terms of cost as Western Europe including the UK, and like anywhere in the world you can save money in Japan if you are visiting Japan on a budget.

 Whether you’re in Japan already or planning your Japan trip, in this Japan travel blog and Japan travel guide, here are some ways you can travel around Japan on a budget and save money travelling in Japan!

 Get a JR Pass & Be Clever With How You Use it.

 You have probably heard that you need a JR Pass to travel around Japan and if you plan to visit multiple cities and places in a short amount of time, you do need one!
 The best way to save money on transport in Japan is to purchase a JR Pass, even if they are expensive initially.

 I was in Japan for 18 days but I purchased the 14-day pass, not the 21-day pass as my first 2 days were spent in Osaka when I didn’t need to use it, and my last days in Tokyo where I didn’t need to use it either.
 Doing this saved me £80.00 which was the price difference between the 14 Day and 21 Day JR Pass at the time of my purchase.

 You can use your JR Pass to do day trips in Japan as well as moving around the country which means you can fill your days in Japan with day trips that essentially cost you not much as the transport aspect has already been paid for.